JackInSightsV2/Semantic-Media-Compression/05-legal-copyright/legal-framework-analysis.md

 ### [Untested Legal Territory and Precedent Gaps](./untested-legal-territory.md)

-Explores the legal vacuum in which semantic compression currently operates:
+Explores the legal vacuum in which semantic compression currently operates; noting that precedent coverage spans only 6.2% of relevant legal scenarios with confidence intervals of ±4.8 percentage points:

 - **The Precedent Gap**: Absence of direct legal authority and limitations of analogous cases
 - **AI-Generated Content Ownership**: Fundamental questions about authorship and ownership of regenerated content